eclipsesource/tabris-js/doc/custom-widgets-android.md

 </plugin>
 ```

 The snippet above inserts the `meta-data` element with its two attributes `name` and `value` into the `AndroidManifest.xml`.
-The `name` attribute has to be an application wide unique id with a prefix of `com.eclipsesource.tabris.android.OPERATOR`.
-In order to make the name unique we append the widget specific id `.com.eclipsesource.tabris.calendar` to the prefix.
+The `name` attribute has to be an application wide unique ID with a prefix of `com.eclipsesource.tabris.android.OPERATOR`.
+In order to make the name unique we append the widget specific ID `.com.eclipsesource.tabris.calendar` to the prefix.
 The `value` attribute of the `meta-data` element has to contain the fully qualified class name of our `TabrisOperator` implementation, eg.: `com.eclipsesource.tabris.calendar.CalendarOperator`.

 ## Instantiating a widget